demisto/content/Packs/CortexXDR/Integrations/XQLQueryingEngine/README.md

 ### xdr-xql-process-event-query
 ***
-Query process events by process sha256.
+Query process events by the SHA256 process.

 #### Base Command